plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 > *You are able to avoid attacks that are otherwise unavoidable.*

-♾️ — Whenever a creature makes an *Attack* vs *Reflex* against you, or the ability has the "Blast" tag, you take no Damage if the *Attack* misses, and only half as much Damage if it hits.
+♾️ — Whenever a creature makes an *Attack* vs. *Reflex* against you, or the ability has the "Blast" tag, you take no Damage if the *Attack* misses, and only half as much Damage if it hits.

 ---